 Here's our Spring Guide with just a taste of all the awesome things to do in Perth throughout the upcoming months, including world-best wildflower spotting, Aussie animal encounters, a range of seasonal activities and reopenings, and much more.
 And for more ideas on putting a spring back in your step this season, keep an eye out on our Spring in Perth feature!

 Did you know that WA has the world's largest collection of wildflowers, many of which can only be spotted in our fair state?
-WA comes to life with 12,000+ native wildflowers from July to October, and the wildflowers of Perth and the southwest are particularly spectacular over the next two months.
+WA comes to life with 12,000+ native wildflowers from July to November, and the wildflowers of Perth and the southwest are particularly spectacular the spring months.
 Visit our feature page on Wildflower Season in Perth for all the details.

 Spring is also the season of new life, with adorable baby animals galore - whether you're visiting the Swan Valley Cuddly Animal Farm or heading to Perth Zoo, where two giraffe mamas are expected to give birth this September.
-In Rockingham, Perth Wildlife Encounters have commence their swimming with dolphins experience in September and ferry to Penguin Island to meet the little penguins during a feeding demonstration.
+In Rockingham, Perth Wildlife Encounters commence their swimming with dolphins and sealions experience in September - an amazing experience not to miss!

 And leaving the largest to last, Perth is a world-class destination for whale watching; this time of year is humpback whale watching season, with our coastline turning into a Humpback Highway experiencing the largest whale migration in the Southern Hemisphere.
-You can encounter these amazing creatures on a whale watch cruise with Whale Watch Western Australia, Rottnest Express or Rottnest Fast Ferries.
+You can encounter these amazing creatures on a whale watch cruise with Whale Watch Western Australia, Rottnest Express or Whale Watching Perth by Rottnest Fast Ferries.

 Seasonal activities and attractions

-There's plenty of seasonal activities and attractions that are now reopening after a long winter.
-The water attractions at Perth's Outback Splash open from late September - here you'll find some of Perth's best waterslide attractions including a six-storey epic water slide tower.
-Our exhilarating theme park Adventure World reopens late September, with over 25 rides and attractions to enjoy, including the world-class, exhilarating thrill ride Goliath.
+There's plenty of seasonal activities and attractions that reopen after a long winter.
+The water attractions at Perth's Outback Splash are open from September - here you'll find some of Perth's best waterslide attractions including a six-storey epic water slide tower.
+And our exhilarating theme park Adventure World has features over 25 rides and attractions to enjoy, including the world-class, exhilarating thrill ride Goliath.

 Spring is the perfect time to get back on the water, whether you're kayaking, waterbiking, or doing watersports.
-Join Capricorn Seakayaking for a tour around Penguin and Seal Islands; cycle alongside dolphins with Mandurah Cruises' new Mandurah Waterbikes, or join Rottnest Cruises for their Luxe Island Seafood Cruise which recommences in October with some exciting new additions.
+Join Capricorn Seakayaking for a tour around Penguin and Seal Islands; cycle alongside dolphins with Mandurah Cruises' new Mandurah waterbikes, or join Rottnest Cruises for their Luxe Island Seafood Cruise.

 Events and festivals